jermp/tongrams/README.md

 Bibliography
 ------------
-* [1] Giulio Ermanno Pibiri and Rossano Venturini, *Efficient Data Structures for Massive N-Gram Datasets*.
-In the Proceedings of the 40-th ACM Conference on Research and Development in Information Retrieval (SIGIR 2017).
+* [1] Giulio Ermanno Pibiri and Rossano Venturini *Efficient Data Structures for Massive N-Gram Datasets*.
+In the Proceedings of the 40-th ACM Conference on Research and Development in Information Retrieval (SIGIR 2017): 615-624.
+* [2] Giulio Ermanno Pibiri and Rossano Venturini. *Handling Massive N-Gram Datasets Efficiently.* ACM Transactions on Information Systems (TOIS) 37.2 (2019): 1-41.